-If you haven’t ever wondered why it matters what you do, given that one day you will be a forgotten nobody, then you haven’t thought much about the reality of death.
+If you haven’t ever wondered why what you do matters, given that you will be a forgotten nobody one day, you haven’t thought much about the reality of death.

-The very limitation that death introduces into our life can instruct us about life.
+The very limitation that death introduces can instruct us about life.
 Think of it as death’s helping hand.

 But the wise person sits at the funeral home and stares at the coffin and realizes that one day it will be his turn.
 The wise person asks himself, “When it is my turn, what will my life have been worth?
 What will they be saying about me?”
 He loved his bowling and his partying and his holidays.
 Is that it?